neuefische/wd-flipped-classroom-curriculum/sessions/react-global-state/README.md

 - Getting to know alternative global state management solutions that don't require prop drilling
 - Internalizing the core challenges of global state management

----

-- When multiple components need to access **the same state**, we have to manage it in a **centralized location**.

-### Why is the content of today's block that important for the students?

-A global state solution can be useful for a number of reasons.

-- It's required to preserve state between different pages and in your application.
-- A global state solution can make it easier to manage complex state updates across multiple components
-- Using a global state solution can help you **better manage the state of your React application** and make it easier to build **complex** and **scalable** applications.

-### Question

-How can we migrate our local states to top level components and what are the benefits of doing so?

----

-### Required
+## Requirements

 - React Everything
+- Next.js Basics and Routing
+- Next.js Dynamic Routes

-## Session Guide
+## Demo

-### Recap: Lifting up state & Local state

-- Briefly activate prior knowledge regarding the concept of **"lifting state up"** in React.
-Remind the students, that **"lifting state up"** describes the process of moving state from a **lower-level component** to a **higher-level component**.
-- Summarize how local state can be a viable option in React as well in certain cases, such as storing information that only needs to be used within a **single component**, and is not needed by any other components in the application.
-  > 💡 For example, local state might be used to store a form input value, a toggle for a menu, a timer ...

-### Demo: A Global State Solution

-Use this demo by running this command in your Terminal:
+### Start

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/react-global-state/demo-start
 ```

-You can check out the final version of this demo by running this command in your Terminal:
+### End

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/react-global-state/demo-end
 ```

-### How to start
+---

+## Session Guide

+When multiple components need to access the same state, it is essential to manage that state in a centralized location.
+A global state solution can be useful for several reasons:

+- It is required to preserve state between different pages and across your application.
+- A global state solution can simplify the management of complex state updates across multiple components.
+- Using a global state solution can help you better manage the state of your React application, making it easier to build complex and scalable applications.

+Today’s session will explore the reasons and methods for managing global state in a React application.

+> How can you migrate your local states to top-level components, and what are the benefits of doing so?

+### Recap: Lifting Up State and Local State

+- Briefly activate prior knowledge regarding the concept of **"lifting state up"** in React.
+Remind the students, that **"lifting state up"** describes the process of moving state from a **lower-level component** to a **higher-level component**.
+- Summarize how local state can be a viable option in React as well in certain cases, such as storing information that only needs to be used within a **single component**, and is not needed by any other components in the application.
+  > 💡 For example, local state might be used to store a form input value, a toggle for a menu, or a timer.

+### Demo: A Global State Solution

 - Introduce the students to the general architecture of the application.
 - Show them that the count for each counter is currently declared as local state in the `<Counter />` component.